regmdr/HUSH_analysis/README.md

 Repository for the code used in the analysis performed in:

-	The HUSH complex is a gatekeeper of type I interferon induction through epigenetic control of LINE-1s
+	The HUSH complex is a gatekeeper of type I interferon through epigenetic regulation of LINE-1s